Pimento Powder Guide: What It Is, How to Use It, and Buying Tips

 Is Pimento Powder Safe?
 Health Considerations

-Yes!
 Pimento powder is safe for most people when consumed in normal food amounts.
-However, there are a few things to keep in mind:
+It's rich in vitamin C, antioxidants, and beta-carotene, providing nutritional benefits without significant calories.
+However, note:

 • Heat Sensitivity: While mild, excessive use might irritate those with sensitive stomachs.